IgorBaskakov/MultiException/README.md

-Личный репозиторий к библиотеке MultiException
+library classes of pattern MultiException